 Places to visit & Sightseeing in Amsterdam

 Are you visiting Amsterdam and wondering which places to visit?
 Good, you’re planning because there’s so much to see and do!
 On this page, we’ll show Amsterdam’s highlights and hidden secrets for your sightseeing trip.
-We can highly recommend you to experience and see more of the surrounded area’s of Amsterdam.
+We can highly recommend that you experience and see more of the surrounding areas of Amsterdam.
 Plan your day trips from Amsterdam.
 Our advice is to do this if you have 2 days or more.
-Most visitors though have a few days of sightseeing in Amsterdam, so plan your sightseeing wisely so you don’t have to miss out on the good stuff!
+Most visitors, though, have a few days of sightseeing in Amsterdam, so plan your time wisely so you don’t miss out on the good stuff!

-Since the weather in Amsterdam is not always cooperative when it comes to sightseeing, you can choose to book a hop on hop off tour to do some sightseeing sheltered from the weather either by bus or boat.
-If you are lucky enough to have good weather conditions, you can also consider a sightseeing tour by bike or a comedy walk, with a stand-up comedian.
+Since the weather in Amsterdam is not always cooperative for sightseeing, you can book a hop-on, hop-off tour to see the sights sheltered from the weather, either by bus or boat.
+If you are lucky enough to have good weather, you can also consider a bike tour of the sights.

 Highlights and hidden secrets of sightseeing Amsterdam

-Our motto is to show both the highlights and hidden secrets; the places that can’t be missed on your trip to Amsterdam.
-But we also would like to provide you with some hidden secrets; the places in Amsterdam that aren’t that familiar, but definitely worth a visit.
+Our motto is to show both the highlights and hidden secrets, the places that can’t be missed on your trip to Amsterdam.
+But we also would like to share some hidden secrets: places in Amsterdam that aren’t that well-known but definitely worth a visit.
 So if you want to do some sightseeing off the beaten track in and around Amsterdam, just keep on reading!

-We as real locals advise you to rent a bike since it’s a convenient way to go around in such a compact city centre.
-Alternatively, walking in combination with public transport in Amsterdam is also a great way to go around Amsterdam.
-You can also consider booking a free walking tour in Amsterdam, to be shown around by a knowledgeable local guide.
+We, as real locals, advise you to rent a bike, as it’s a convenient way to get around in such a compact city centre.
+Alternatively, walking in combination with public transport in Amsterdam is also a great way to get around Amsterdam.

 Must see in Amsterdam: